home-assistant/home-assistant.io/source/_components/remote.xiaomi_miio.markdown

 ### {% linkable_title `remote.send_command` %}

-Allows sending either named commands using identifier or sending commands as one of the two types defined in [Command Types](/components/remote.xiaomi_miio/#command-types).
+Allows sending either named commands using an identifier or sending commands as one of the two types defined in [Command Types](/components/remote.xiaomi_miio/#command-types).

 ### {% linkable_title `remote.xiaomi_miio_learn_command` %}